 - a practical and efficient approach to work.

 You may need a higher level of numeracy if your role involves managing finances or statistical research.
-Competency in a second EU language is a significant advantage if you work in the European Parliament.
+Competency in a second language could be an advantage.

 An interest in politics and current affairs is necessary and you should be up to date with local, regional, national and international matters and the party's political stance on key themes.
 Membership of the relevant political party is often required, or at least empathy with the party's principles.